bjoluc/cubase-mcu-midiremote/readme.md

 Creating MIDI Remote API scripts for these controllers allows to improve the mapping where applicable and offers users the possibility to override parts of it themselves via Cubase's MIDI Remote Mapping Assistant.

 Moreover, some controllers have features that are not available with the default Mackie Control setup in Cubase.
-For instance, the Behringer X-Touch has an individual, generously padded, RGB backlit scribble strip display per channel, as well as integrated LEDs in most buttons.
+For instance, the Behringer X-Touch has an individual, RGB-backlit scribble strip display per channel, as well as integrated LEDs in most buttons.
 A MIDI Remote API script can illuminate these scribble strips according to their tracks' colors, avoid unnecessary display padding characters, and light up buttons while they are being pressed.

 ## Setup